brycewray/hugo-site/content/posts/2020/08/google-fonts-privacy.md

 - Removed [YouTube](https://youtube.com) embeds from two pages in favor of simply linking to the videos themselves.
 - Changed all [Twitter](https://twitter.com) content from embedded tweets to text-only versions with links back to the original content.

-These were easy decisions, since there's little doubt about the fact that embedded YouTube videos and tweets "phone home " with visitors’ information.
+These were easy decisions, since there's little doubt about the fact that embedded YouTube videos and tweets "phone home " with visitors' information.

 To be safe, I also checked out the GDPR compliance of [Cloudinary](https://cloudinary.com), which the site [recently began using](/posts/2020/07/transformed), and satisfied myself that [it was sufficient](https://cloudinary.com/privacy) that I didn't need to revert to locally processed, locally hosted images.
 (Whew.)